BIOL548O/website/content/page/03_github.md

 ---
 title: "GitHub and project setup"
-subtitle: "the infrastructure of collaboration"
-menu:
-  main:
-    weight: 30
+subtitle: ""
 ---
+### the infrastructure of collaboration

 ## Content outline